gdraheim/docker-systemctl-replacement/README.md

 start.
 It does execute all the "systemctl stop xx" commands to bring down the enabled services correctly.

-This is most useful when systemctl.py has been run as the entrypoint of a container - so when a "docker stop" sends a SIGTERM to the container's PID-1 then all the services are shut down before exiting the container.
+This is most useful when the systemctl replacement script has been run as the entrypoint of a container - so when a "docker stop" sends a SIGTERM to the container's PID-1 then all the services are shut down before exiting the container.
-This can be permanently achieved by registering systemctl.py  as the CMD attribute of an image, perhaps by a "docker commit" like this:
+This can be permanently achieved by registering the systemctl replacement script  as the CMD attribute of an image, perhaps by a "docker commit" like this:

-    docker commit -c "CMD ['/usr/bin/systemctl.py']" \
+    docker commit -c "CMD ['/usr/bin/systemctl']" \
         -m "<comment>" <container> <new-image>

 After all it allows to use a docker container to be